 - Add calories with a nutritious beverage such as milk, 100-percent fruit juices, or vegetable juice.

-Dietary Supplements?You might be tempted to buy dietary supplements for bodybuilding that promise weight gain and bigger muscles.
 Some of these products may contain hidden ingredients that can be harmful or compounds that haven't been studied for efficacy or safety.
 The United States Food and Drug Administration maintains a list of tainted bodybuilding products that should be avoided.

 If you feel you can't gain weight by simply increasing your caloric intake, you should see your health care provider before taking any protein or weight-gaining supplements.